 Within our eBook collection, you will find a complete range of our monographs, muti-authored and edited works including peer-reviewed, original scholarly research across the social sciences and aligned disciplines.
 We publish long- and short-form research and you can browse the complete Bristol University Press and Policy Press archive of over 1,500 titles.
 Policy Press also publishes policy reviews and polemic work which aim to challenge policy and practice in certain fields.
 These books have a practitioner in mind and are practical and accessible in style, as well as being academically sound and referenced.

 This collection also means you will never miss a journal article, eBook or Open Access publication because your content will be refreshed as part of an ongoing renewal process.
-We will update the collection on an annual basis which guarantees 280 new books and 450 new journal articles a year.
+We will update the collection on an annual basis which includes over 200 new books and 450 new journal articles a year.

 Bristol University Press and Policy Press Complete eBooks and Journals Collection

 You are looking at 1 - 10 of 1,636 items

 ‘Commerce and manufactures gradually introduced order and good government,’ wrote Adam Smith in his Wealth of Nations, ‘and with them, the liberty and security of individuals.’
 However, Philipp Rössner shows how, when looked at in the face of history, it has usually been the other way around.

 This book follows the development of capitalism from the Middle Ages through the industrial revolution to modern day, casting new light on the areas where pre-modern political economies of growth and development made a difference.
 It shows how order and governance provided the foundation for prosperity, growth and the wealth of nations.

 Written for scholars and students of economic history, this is a pioneering new study that debunks the neoliberal origin myth of how capitalism came into the world.